-In the 18 years since, over 200 fledgling writers from all over the country have gotten their first real taste of the craft they love in that introductory course alone.
+In the 25 years since, over 1600 fledgling writers from all over the country have gotten their first real taste of the craft they love in that introductory course alone.
 They’ve been joined by hundreds of other, more experienced writers, taking more advanced courses in fiction and poetry, and rotating workshops in children’s writing, nonfiction, and drama.
-Teen writing camps, in Saskatoon, Regina and Moose Jaw were also added, partnering with those cities’ public libraries.
+Teen writing camps, in Saskatoon, Regina, Prince Albert, La Ronge, and with the help of the Festival of Words, Moose Jaw was added, partnering with those cities’ public libraries.

 The decision to make Sage Hill a separate entity, rather than an arm of the SWG, was deliberate, Begamudré says.